ashraf-s9s/clustercheck-iptables/README.md

 service iptables save
 service iptables restart
 ```
 ** CentOS 7 comes with firewalld by default.
-You probably have to install iptables beforehand, use ``yum install iptables-services``
+You probably have to install iptables services beforehand, use ``yum install iptables-services``

 # Run

-The script must run as root/sudoer to allow iptables changes.
+The script must run as root/sudo to allow iptables changes.
+Append 'sudo' at the beginning of the command line if you want to run it as non-root user.

-Once configured, test the script first to ensure it detects Galera node healthiness correctly:
+Test the script and ensure it detects Galera node healthiness correctly:
 ```bash
 mysqlchk_iptables -t
 ```